tm157/tm157.github.io/index.md

 ### Hello!

+I am a Researcher at Google DeepMind working on AI and Science.
+I work on building models and tools that enable scientists to use AI and advance science.
+I enjoy learning from experts across fields and collaborating with them to push the frontiers of our understanding!

-I am a Research Fellow at the [Simons Foundation](https://www.simonsfoundation.org/) working with [Polymathic AI](https://polymathic-ai.org/).
+Previously, I was a Research Fellow at the [Simons Foundation](https://www.simonsfoundation.org/) working with [Polymathic AI](https://polymathic-ai.org/).
 I recently graduated with a PhD from the Machine Learning Department at Carnegie Mellon University, co-advised by [Andrej Risteski](https://www.andrejristeski.org/) and [Zachary Lipton](https://www.zacharylipton.com/).
 Previously, I was a masters student in the Robotics Institute at CMU and was a Siebel Scholar.

-I work on the empirical and theoretical foundations of machine learning and its applications to scientific domains.
-My current interests are around generative modeling of scientific phenomena, inverse problems, and building scientific agents.

 During my PhD, I had the pleasure to intern at Microsoft Research, New England in 2024 with David Alvarez-Melis, Lester Mackey, and Nicolo Fusi.
 Furthermore, I interned with the Blueshift team at Google in 2022 with Jascha Sohl-Dickstein, Guy Gur-Ari, Behnam Neyshabur, and Yasaman Bahri, where I worked on understanding generalization capabilities of LLMs.